grettke/help/help.md

     ID: org_gcr_2017-05-12_mara:ED485AD6-A185-465C-9B8A-2E9E848E02DA

 Every system requires an output.
 You have two options.
 The first is a terminal that only displays characters.
-The second is a display that provides detailed graphics. &ldquo;Display&rdquo; is the EMACS term for a GUI.
+The second is a display that provides detailed graphics.
+"Display" is the EMACS term for a GUI.

 Some users prefer the former.
 Some users prefer the latter.
 Some users prefer to use a $4000USD machine to emulate the latter.
 Both are good options.